-Prof Cham has served on many government bodies, including the Singapore Science Council, the National University of Singapore Council, the Jurong Town Corporation and the Land Transport Authority.
-Prof Cham also served as a Member of the Council of Presidential Advisers from 2004 to 2010.
+Professor Dr Cham Tao Soon has served on many government bodies, including the Singapore Science Council, National University of Singapore Council, Jurong Town Corporation and Land Transport Authority.
+He was a Member of the Council of Presidential Advisers from 2004 to 2010.

-Prof Cham was awarded the Public Administration Medal (Gold) at the National Day Awards in Singapore in 1986 and the Distinguished Service Order in 2003.
-He also holds the title of Chevalier des Palmes Académiques, France, a foreign member of the Royal Swedish Academy of Engineering Sciences, a Fellow of the Royal Academy of Engineering, U.K. and a Fellow of the Academy of Engineering, Singapore.
+Professor Cham has also served on many boards of organisations, including Keppel Corporation, Wearnes, United Overseas Bank and Singapore Press Holdings.
+He was awarded the Public Administration Medal (Gold) in 1986 and the Distinguished Service Order in 2003, is a Chevalier des Palmes Académiques, France, a foreign member of the Royal Swedish Academy of Engineering Sciences, and Fellow of the Royal Academy of Engineering and the Academy of Engineering, Singapore.

-He has made his contributions to NGOs like the Singapore Symphony Orchestra as its Chairman from 1999 to 2010, Chairman of its Council from 2010 to 2018.
-He also serves on the Tan Chin Tuan Foundation Council since 2003.
+He served as Chairman of the Singapore Symphony Orchestra from 1999 to 2010, and chaired its Advisory Council from 2010 to 2018.
+He has also served on the Tan Chin Tuan Foundation Council since 2003.

 Professor Henri-Claude de Bettignies is the Aviva Chair Emeritus Professor of Leadership and Responsibility and Emeritus Professor of Asian Business and Comparative Management at INSEAD.

-He is also the Distinguished Emeritus Professor of Globally Responsible Leadership at the China Europe International Business School (CEIBS) and former Director of the Euro-China Centre for Leadership and Responsibility (ECCLAR) that he created in Shanghai, at CEIBS, in 2006.
-Between 1988 and 2005, with a joint appointment at Stanford University (Graduate School of Business), he shared his time equally between Europe, California and the Asia Pacific region.
+Professor de Bettignes is also the Distinguished Emeritus Professor of Globally Responsible Leadership at the China Europe International Business School (CEIBS) and former Director of the Euro-China Centre for Leadership and Responsibility (ECCLAR) that he created in Shanghai, at CEIBS, in 2006.
+Between 1988 and 2020, with a joint appointment at Stanford University (Graduate School of Business), he shared his time almost equally between Europe, California and the Asia Pacific region.

 He was educated at the Sorbonne (Licence ès Lettres), at the Catholic University of Paris (EPP), then at the Harvard Business School (ITP).
-He worked in Africa (MIFERMA, Mauritania), at the University of California (IIR, Berkeley), in New York (for IBM), and then in Tokyo for 5 years.
+He worked in Africa (MIFERMA, Mauritania), at the University of California (IIR, Berkeley), in New York (for IBM), and then in Tokyo for five years.
+Many of Professor de Bettignies’ contributions have been published in his nine books, as well as in more than 50 articles in leading business and professional journals.

 Emeritus Professor Robert Pho is the founding Chief of the Department of Hand and Reconstructive Microsurgery.
 He is the Father of Hand Surgery and Reconstructive Microsurgery in Singapore, and continues to push the frontiers for these disciplines.
-Prof Pho is actively involved in training at all levels: from medical students to post-graduates, and has inspired and influenced generations of doctors and surgeons.
-He even serves as a mentor to many consultant surgeons, sharing his vast experience and know-how.
+Professor Pho is actively involved in training at all levels: from medical students to post-graduates, and has inspired and influenced generations of doctors and surgeons.
+He also serves as a mentor to many consultant surgeons.

 Professor Dr Wolfgang Schuster studied law, obtained a doctorate in civil law and pursued post-graduate studies at the École Nationale d’Administration (ENA) in Paris.
 Important stages of his career took him to Schwäbisch Gmünd in 1986, where he was Mayor for seven years, and subsequently to Stuttgart, where he was Deputy Mayor for Culture, Education and Sport for four years up to the beginning of 1997 and thereafter Mayor for 16 years.